pfackeldey/evermore/docs/building_blocks.md

     :::{tip}

-    You can use _any_ JAX-compatible PDF that satisfies the `evm.pdf.AbstractPDF` interface.
+    You can use _any_ JAX-compatible PDF that satisfies the `evm.pdf.BasePDF` interface.

 Parameter Boundaries